samoshkin/vim-find-files/readme.md

 Search for files and show results in a quickfix list, a new buffer, or populate the Vim's argument list.

 ## Demo
-See tis [Vim Universe](https://vimeo.com/328924428) screencast on Vimeo, that shows the plugin usage.
+See this [Vim Universe](https://vimeo.com/328924428) screencast on Vimeo, that shows the plugin usage.
 If you want to skip introduction and rationale behind this plugin, use this [time code](https://vimeo.com/328924428#t=3m0s).

 [![Plugin demo](https://i.vimeocdn.com/video/773584357.webp?mw=960&mh=540)](https://vimeo.com/328924428)